Dacid99/LinkDroid-for-Linkwarden/README.md

 <img src="app/src/main/res/mipmap-xxxhdpi/ic_linkdroid.webp" align="left" width="100">

-# LinkDroid - Android App for Linkwarden

-LinkDroid is a native Android application for the [Linkwarden](https://github.com/linkwarden/linkwarden) link management system, providing a seamless mobile experience for managing your links.

-© 2023 - 2024 by Daniel Brendel
-© 2024 - by David Aderbauer
-Released under the GPLv3, formerly under the MIT license

 This repository is a fork of Daniel Brendel's Android app for HortusFox (https://github.com/danielbrendel/hortusfox-app-android), adapted for Linkwarden.